 Bill is an Australian Day Ambassador to Victoria.

-Trevor Budge is the Manager of Strategy at the City of Greater Bendigo.
-He is an Adjunct Associate Professor in the Community Planning and Development Program at the Bendigo campus of La Trobe University.
-He is a former State President of the Planning Institute of Australia, and is a Life Fellow and has a National Lifetime Achievement Award from the Institute.
-He became a Member (AM) in the General Division of the Order of Australia in June 2011 for service to town planning, particularly the development of regional and rural communities in Victoria, and to education.
+Trevor Budge AM holds a part time position as Strategic Projects Officer at the City of Greater Bendigo focusing on an application for World Heritage listing of the Central Victorian Goldfields region.
+He is a former Manager of Regional Sustainable Development and Manager of Strategy at the City of Greater Bendigo.
+He held the position of Associate Professor in the Community Planning and Development Program at the Bendigo campus of La Trobe University.
+He has been State President of the Planning Institute of Australia, and is a Life Fellow and has a National Lifetime Achievement Award from the Institute.
+He became a Member (AM) in the General Division of the Order of Australia in June 2011 for ‘service to town planning, particularly the development of regional and rural communities in Victoria, and to education’.

-He was a Ministerial appointee for six years of the Victorian Catchment Management Council and is founding Board member of Victoria Walks.
-He has worked extensively for state, regional and local government, conducted his own consulting business for 16 years and for 12 years taught at RMIT and La Trobe universities in planning and community development.
+He was a Ministerial appointee for six years on the Victorian Catchment Management Council and a founding Board member on the Victoria Walks Board.
+He is currently a Board Member of Djandak – Dja Dja Wurrung Enterprises.
+He has worked for state, regional and local governments in both Victoria and Tasmania, conducted his own consulting business for 16 years and for 12 years taught at RMIT and La Trobe universities in planning and community development.